symfony/symfony-docs/cookbook/upgrade/bundles.rst

 Looking for Deprecations and Fix Them
 -------------------------------------

-Besides allowing to install Symfony 3 packages, your bundle must stop using any feature deprecated in 2.8 version, because they are removed (and you'll get exceptions or PHP errors).
+Besides allowing users to use your bundle with Symfony 3, your bundle must stop using any feature deprecated by the 2.8 version because they are removed in 3.0 (you'll get exceptions or PHP errors).
 The easiest way to detect deprecations is to install the `symfony/phpunit-bridge package`_ and then run the test suite.